The time for change is now

 If, the name Lee does not define the University, what does the University stand for.
 What is its vision, what is its promise,.

 If the University doesn’t provide some guidance, the market will continue to speak and the worst lots of our society will continue to attach themselves to what still remains as the largest Confederate memorial in the United States.

-We must hold them their feet to the fire on this.
+We must evolve, and we must hold them their feet to the fire on this.

 Continue to Educate People